cables-gl/cables_docs/md/4_export_embed/cors/cors.md

 ## When does this happen?

-Sometimes you want to access ressouces on different servers than your patch is running on, these may be images, some api or any different file.
+Sometimes you want to access resources on different servers than your patch is running on, these may be images, some api or any different file.
 Check [this patch](https://cables.gl/p/5FQ08W) for example, that loads data from an API to get the current temperature in Berlin.